rohan843/GameRecommenderEngine/README.md

 I.e., what ratio of genre based searches done by the user included genre g.
 ```

-Based on user actions, the values for the game preferences are calculated as:
+Based on user actions, the values for the game preferences (implicit rating) are calculated as:

 ```
 Preference for game g = (number of visits to g's game page + 3 * (ownership status of g (1 if owned, else 0)) + 2 * (rating given to g)) / 6